 Free Online Business Plan Template

-This Business Plan Template is a generic example and designed to fit all business types.
+This Business Plan Writer is a generic example and designed to fit all business types.
 Some questions, tables and sections may not apply to your venture.
 Additionally, there may be questions, tables and sections that need to be added for your specific situation.
 In general, it takes several weeks to complete a high-quality plan and can take an expert several days to complete the financial model.
 The majority of the time will be spent researching and re-evaluating your ideas and assumptions.
 Butler Consultants is a great resource for research and accurate financial budgeting.

 1. Business Plan Title Page

 - Company Name

 - Business Plan

 - Contact Name